aisingapore/PeekingDuck/docs/source/use_cases/crowd_counting.rst

 respectively.

 As a rule of thumb, you might want to use the dense crowd model if the people in a given image or video frame are packed shoulder to shoulder, e.g., stadiums.
-For more information on how adjust the CSRNet node, check out its :doc:`configurable parameters </nodes/model.csrnet>`.
+For more information on how to adjust the CSRNet node, check out its :doc:`configurable parameters </nodes/model.csrnet>`.

 **2. Heat Map Generation (Optional)**